 - the restriction that will cause forfeiture if it is not met or the restriction that will lapse when vesting requirements are met

 - the fair market value of the property, without the restriction, at the time of grant

 - the amount to include in gross income (FMV minus anything paid)

 Alert: Incomplete elections, i.e. those not including all of the required details on the transactions, are invalid.
 After you make a timely election, you still must give a copy of the election to your company and attach a copy of the document when you file your income tax return for that year.
-Experts believe a valid election still exists even if you mistakenly do not make the tax return filing.
+Experts believe a valid election still exists even if you mistakenly do not make the tax-return filing (see IRS Letter Ruling 201405008, October 22, 2013).
 Otherwise, this would give you the opportunity to revoke an election beyond the limited period when doing so is permitted (see the related FAQ on revocations).